Town Hall birth appointments

 - The parents marry each other after the child was born.
 The birth must be re-registered in this case even if the baby was given the father’s surname when the baby’s birth was first registered

 If natural parents of the child were married abroad, then we would need to receive authorisation from The General Register Office before we can re-register.
 Only one of the parents needs to make an appointment to come in and bring the documentation for the registrar to scan and send off to the General Register Office.
-It can take between 4 to 8 weeks for authorization to be received through.
+It can take between 4 to 8 weeks for authorisation to be received through.

 The Gov.uk website has more detailed information on: